mkallipo/affiliation-matching/README.md

 - `dixOpenOrgId.pkl`: This file is one more pickled dictionary that maps legalnames and alternativenames of organizations in the OpenAIRE database to their corresponding OpenAIRE IDs and the prefix of the organizations is openorgs_.

-- `Archive.zip`: This ZIP file contains a `0.json` and `42.json` from the Crossref database, which can be used for testing and validation purposes.
+- `sample.json`: Is a sample of 1000 DOIs obtained from 300 json files from the Crossref database, which can be used for testing and validation purposes.

-- `match0.json`: The output for the `0.json` file.
+- `output.json`: The output for the `sample.json` file.

 ## Dependencies